MTimo27/rag-dutch-law-memo-generator/README.md

 ## Citation

-This system accompanies the thesis:
+This system accompanies the paper:

-**Legal Memorandum Generation Using Retrieval-Augmented Large Language Models and Dutch Case Law** *Mihai Timoficiuc, University of Twente, 2025*
+**Legal Memorandum Generation Using Retrieval-Augmented Large Language Models: A Case Study for Dutch Law**
-*TScIT 43 – Bachelor Thesis*
+*Mihai Timoficiuc, Hao Chen, Marcos R. Machado* *University of Twente, Faculty of Behavioural, Management and Social Sciences, Department of High-Tech Business and Entrepreneurship, AE Enschede, 7500, Netherlands*

 ---